Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	- Packets to/from the server are first sent through firewall *Disadvantages*
 	- Slow processing
-	- Difficult to upgrade
+	- Difficult to upgrade - Every protocol needs to have resources specially allocated to it.
+Hence difficult to upgrade quickly for new protocols
-	- Vulnerable to attacks such as DOS - Due to it being dependent on the software
+	- Vulnerable to attacks such as DOS - Due to it being dependent on the software and resources of the firewall

-1. **Stateful Inspection Firewall**
+3. **Stateful Inspection Firewall**
+	- Extension of the packet filtering firewall
+	-  Filters
 	- ACLs are created for each session/traffic
 	- Intercepts traffic at the network layer.
 Checks filtering status
 	- Saves header/session information and applies the same rules to subsequent packets with similar info
 ## Firewall Networking Modes
 **Mode 1**
 - Does not perform routing